rateeshsubramanian/LLM-Driven-vCore-Optimization/README.md

 ## Considerations

-- This application uses the Anypoint Platform APIs for to communicate with Cloudhub 1.0.
+- This application uses the Anypoint Platform APIs to communicate with CloudHub 1.0.
 - Production environment is not shown in the list of Environments in the UI.
 A filter is applied to remove the production environment.
-This can be changed in the dataweave.
+This can be changed in the DataWeave.

 ## Final Notes
-Enjoy and provide feedback / contribute :)
+Enjoy and provide your valuable feedback / Contribute :)